JAORMX/deet.blog/content/posts/day-7-deet-s-1st-day-out.md

 * Deet slept until 5pm and we knew there is nothing to worry about :D
 * We went FOR A WALK!
 * Deet has been more confident with us and our home.
+* Deet learned not to bite the leash
 * She eats, drinks water, does her business like always.
 * She still loves chicken <3